Mellence/Pikksarv/README.md

 # MellOS
-Operating System made as a learning experience
+An OS developed as a learning experience.